Transforms & Composition

 Grouping

-Section titled “Grouping”<Group> is a container that applies transforms and animations to all its children as a single unit.
+Section titled “Grouping”group is a container that applies layout transforms to all its children as a single unit.

 - Rotate a group → rotates everything inside